 TruView: A measurement used by Google to indicate the number of times users choose to watch a video ad.

 Universal Resource Locator (URL): The online address of a resource, website, or page.

-URL Parameter: A code appended to a URL which can change the functionality of a website or be used as a tracking dimension.
+URL Parameter: A code appended to a URL that can change the functionality of a website or be used as a tracking dimension.
 A parameter often starts with a question mark and is followed by the items that define the parameter after an equals sign.
-An example of URL with 3 URL parameters appended: https://www.intigress.com/?utm_source=intigress&utm_medium=referral&utm_campaign=glossary
+An example of a URL with 3 URL parameters appended: https://www.intigress.com/?utm_source=intigress&utm_medium=referral&utm_campaign=glossary